altf4/SmashBot/Readme.md

 4. **How is SmashBot designed?**

-    SmashBot makes decisions on a 4 tiered hierarchy of objectives: Goals, Strategies, Tactics, and Chains.
+    SmashBot makes decisions on a tiered hierarchy of objectives: Strategies, Tactics, and Chains.
 Each objective inspects the current game state and decides which lower level objective will be best to achieve it.

-    **Goals** are the highest level objective, and inform the AI what the intended overall outcome should be.
-IE: Beating our opponent in a match, or navigating the menu to select our character.

     **Strategies** are the highest level means that the AI will use to accomplish the overall goal.
 For instance, the SmashBot will typically take the strategy of baiting the opponent into a poor move.